 The basic steps of deodorization entail the following:

-- Removal of the Source of Contamination: Clean the area thoroughly, recreate the conditions of odor penetration, and seal the area if necessary.
-Removal and cleaning are first then it's time to recreate the conditions of odor penetration.
+- Removal of the Source of Contamination: Clean the area thoroughly, recreate the conditions of penetration, and seal the area if necessary.
+Removal and cleaning are first then it's time to recreate the conditions of penetration.

 - Thermal Fogging: It is a technique frequently used.
-It consists of emitting a vaporized gas into the air to act as a perfume and helps to neutralize the odor molecule.
+It consists of emitting a vaporized gas into the air to act as a perfume and helps to neutralize the molecule.

 Elements Disaster Recovery is a company with emergency services available to our customers 24 hours a day 7 days a week.
 Our success is measured by how quick we can re-establish your daily routine.
-Our thorough communication, estimation, and procedural operation will help to minimize your inconvenience caused by the odor in your home or building.
+Our thorough communication, estimation, and procedural operation will help to minimize your inconvenience caused by the smell in your home or building.

 Thermal Imaging Inspections